Dibar Dighi: History

 The site is yet to be accurately dated.
-The name of the village as 'Dibar' may be derived after the name of king Dibyak or Dibya.
+The name of the village as 'Dibar' may be derived after the name of king Dibyak or Divyak.
 Local legends construct a mythological origin, wherein the lake was dug within one night by a jinn.

-From an etymological perspective and literary history, it is currently argued that the tank and the pillar were commissioned to commemorate the victory of a local Kaivarta vassal, Dibyak (var.
+From an etymological perspective and literary history, it is currently argued that the tank and the pillar were commissioned to commemorate the victory of a local Kaivarta (Mahishya) vassal, Dibyak (var.
 Dibya) over his 11th century overlord, Mahipala II.
 The cause of the war between Dibyak and Mahipala II can not be ascertained — R. C. Majumdar interpreted it to be a rebellion by a local samanta, strategically timed to the weakening of Pala authority whilst Ram Sharan Sharma took it to be a peasant rebellion against feudal suppression.
 The construction might have been executed in the reign of Dibyak himself or his successors — brother Rudak, and nephew Bhim.